 - Exclude staff and customers who are unwell from the premises.

 - Provide staff with information and training on COVID-19, including when to get tested, physical distancing and cleaning.
 Train staff in the process of how to collect and store contact details of patrons if your venue is dine-in.

 - Make staff aware of their leave entitlements if they are sick or required to self-isolate.

 - Display conditions of entry (website, social media, venue entry).

-- Capacity must not exceed one customer per 4 square metres of space.
+- Capacity must not exceed 300 patrons, or the number allowable by one customer per 4 square metres of space, whichever is lesser.

-- Reduce contact between customer groups wherever possible.
+- Reduce contact or mingling between customer groups and tables wherever possible.

 - Reduce crowding and promote physical distancing with markers on the floor where people are asked to queue, such as at the bar.